kshetline/tubular_util/README.md

 function compareCaseSecondary(a: string, b: string): number;
 ```

-Compares two strings in the same manner as `compareCaseInsensitive`, but if both strings are equal in a case-insensitive manner, case is then taken into consideration, and 0 is only returned if `a` and `b` are completely identical.
+Compares two strings in the same manner as `compareCaseInsensitive`, but if both strings are equal in a case-insensitive manner, case is then taken into consideration.
+0 is only returned if `a` and `b` are completely identical.

 ```typescript
 function compareStrings(a: string, b: string): number;